university-bootcamp/coding-environment/mac-vagrant.md

 This first command will run the command to turn on the SSH program in your environment.

-*First*, run the following command in your coding enviroment in the prompt.
+*First*, run the following command in your coding environment in the prompt.

 ```
 eval `ssh-agent -s`